|

 the Sarbanes-Oxley law (whistle-blowing) on the ground that it

-would generate data files which would no be accessible to the
+would generate data files which would not be accessible to the

 persons involved.
+A very strict regulation ("droit à l'image") protects the right for everybody to keep total control of his/her image.
 In the recent past, several issues (among others)

 have been rather controversial :